temporalio/documentation/docs/references/docker-env-vars.md

 ---

 Docker containers can be configured for use in a production setting.
-Use `docker run` to configure the WebUI environmental variables.
+Use `docker run` to configure the Web UI environmental variables.

 ```
 docker run \